 - Stay calm: Being questioned by police is stressful.
 Drivers who keep a clear head and focus on their rights stand a better chance of moving on with their day.

 - Show license and registration: When stopped in a car, drivers must produce their license, registration and proof of insurance.

-- Refuse a search: Police cannot search a vehicle without probable cause, which means a strong, unbiased and factual reason for believing crime occurred.
+- Refuse a search: Police cannot search a vehicle without probable cause, which means a strong, unbiased and factual reason for believing a crime occurred.
 Do not consent to a search.

 - Remain silent: Every Georgian has the right to remain silent when stopped by police.
-Individuals should tell the officer they wish to exercise their right.
+Individuals should tell the officer they wish to exercise their rights.
 No matter what the officer says, citizens do not have to answer any questions or even provide their name.